 If you are staying at Bedgebury Camping and fancy a break from the campfire one evening or simply fancy sitting in a pub garden with a pint of the local brew, it won't be hard to find somewhere.
-Local establishments include The Green Cross, The Goudhurst Inn, The Star & Eagle and The Globe and Rainbow in nearby Kilndown.
+Local establishments include The Green Cross, The Goudhurst Inn and The Star & Eagle.

 Kent has long-standing connections with beer brewing as a result of the hop farming industry which still exists today in many parts of the county, particularly the Weald of Kent.
 There are a large number of excellent country pubs in the villages surrounding Goudhurst where beer from Kent's breweries can be sampled.

 In the village of Goudhurst there is The Star and Eagle with its breathtaking views across the Weald and The Goudhurst Inn with its reinvigorated decor and menu.

 If it is a family friendly atmosphere you require, several local pubs have gardens with some providing play areas for children.
 These include The Gun & Spit roast in Horsmonden, The Peacock near Cranbrook, The Great House in Hawkhurst and the Ewe and Lamb, which is in between Cranbrook and Rolvenden Layne.

 Dog-friendly establishments are within easy reach and include The Three Chimneys at Biddenden, The Peacock in Goudhurst, The Bull at Sissinghurst and The Bell in Staplehurst.
 They may stipulate that your pet is kept on the lead.

 Many of these places provide delicious food – both at lunchtime and in the evening and booking is recommended.